WeVidyaNow/news/about/index.md

 1. We used to own and operate a Battlefield 3 64 slot server, which was hardly used.
 However, on occasion a mod Invisibro would create a sticky on /v/ to attract people to play.
 Eventually it was shutdown due to lack of attention.
 Moot iirc joined the Raidcall at one point to play.
 2. We also owned and operated a Battlefield 4 server, first for 24 slots.
 No one joined except one day we managed to get some people from the generals to join for a bit.
 It died then another was purchased this time 10 slots.
 Was used more among the group for fun little games amongst ourselves.
 On both occasions when the server died no one said a thing, yet people in the generals often say they would "love to have a server for the group".
 Yet it almost always will remain empty.
 Moral of the story: Don't buy servers unless you have a group that will actually play on them, you're wasting your money if you don't.
-	* See BFG Mumble that died after two months <span class="spoiler">no</span> use.
+	* See BFG Mumble that died after two months of <span class="spoiler">no</span> use.
-	* They have started another supposedly for three months, it will be just as inactive as before.
+	* They have started another supposedly for three months, it will be just as inactive as before whether or not they want to admit it.
+3. August 24th, 2014 was the first day we had more people than channels in the Mumble (since munin has been recording which was about Jan 2014).
+We also have had about 370 registered users captured by the Rankings application.

 # Contact